Doris Hubbell • Colorado • waow

 Doris Hubbell

-“I actually began my journey in Switzerland, attending a Swiss college to become a teacher in handcrafts and art.
-After graduating, I taught school for about eight years near Luzern.
-By the time I was 28, I was burned out from teaching and felt a strong need for change.
-With encouragement from my Father, my good friend Romy and I traveled around the southwest in a 24 ft motorhome.
+“I actually began my journey in Switzerland.
+I didn’t know it at the time, but attending a Swiss college to become a teacher in handcrafts and art gave me a classical background to pursue my art career later in life.
+The curriculum involved textiles, color palettes, design, and art history, in addition to teaching skills.
+After graduating, I taught school for eight years near Luzern.
+By the time I was 29, I was burned out from teaching and felt a strong need for change.
+With encouragement from my father, my good friend Romy and I traveled around the Southwest in a 24-ft. motorhome.
 Neither of us spoke English at the time, so we explored everything using hand gestures, smiles, and a lot of courage.

 Women Artists of the West